kerivin/media-embedder-bot/README.md

 The bot replaces regular post links with ones that display embed media, so you can watch all the TikTok/Reddit/Twitter/Bluesky posts your friends send you at 5AM in Telegram, without ever launching apps or a browser.

 I'm not the author of embed link services themselves, the bot just uses the ones I've found.
+If you run into a problem with embeds, you can report it to the original author.

 Supported embeds: